 What Skills Are Required?

 There can be a lot of practical and creative skills required in the role of an event assistant.
-For example, dealing with client and venues will require you to have good customer service skills.
+For example, dealing with clients and venues will require you to have good customer service skills.
 You will need time management and planning.

 Where Can I Acquire the Skills Required for Events Management

 Event management is a sector in which you pick up a number of skills as you advance in your career.
 However, you may be wondering about how to get your foot in the door of such a competitive industry.
-Those who wish to do well, generally do, and will take a course that will teach them about the structure of the industry and what to expect.
-During the course they will also pick up some essential skills that will help them develop moving forward.
+Those who wish to do well, generally do and will take a course that will teach them about the structure of the industry and what to expect.
+During the course, they will also pick up some essential skills that will help them develop moving forward.
 For example, the CPD-accredited ‘Introduction to Event Management’ course from Souters Training is able to provide everything you need to know about the world of event management.